stacks-network/docs/docs/contribute/docs.md

 ### An alternative: Working in browser

-As an alterative to working locally, you can also use the web IDE gitpod that provides an environment to contribute directly from within your browser.
+As an alternative to working locally, you can also use the web IDE gitpod that provides an environment to contribute directly from within your browser.

 You only need to have a github account and open [this link](https://gitpod.io/#https://github.com/stacks-network/docs).